mkbrechtel/hello-event-sourcing-with-postgres-triggers/README.md

 - Ownership information
 - Audit fields (created/updated timestamps)

-This provides a simple example of event sourcing while maintaining immediately consistent read models through database triggers.
+This provides a flexible event sourcing implementation that allows querying both current and historical states.

 ## Running the Example